amonger/amonger.github.io/_posts/2015-07-22-application-chunks-with-the-command-bus.markdown

 CQRS (Command Query Responsibility Segregation) is taking this pattern one step further.
 For large enterprise applications this may be a desirable way to separate a monolith, and by using a command bus they can achive this.

-CQRS is identical to the command bus, except it replaces the service layer completely with more commands, which are either dedicated to read or write.
+CQRS is identical to the command bus, except it replaces the service layer completely with query objects, which are commands dedicated to a single query.